elfein/ef-wotd/README.md

 - If I were to continue this project, I would like to build out the functionality, as mentioned before.
 This could include providing more information with each word, such as displaying the associated date.
 I could also see adding a user model that could store favorite words, given enough time.

-- I would have liked to clean up and update the database given more time; I could add part of speech information to each word, or found more complete, well-worded definitions.
+- I would like to clean up and update the database in the future; I could add part of speech information to each word, or find more complete, well-worded definitions.